IFSC 30003 HW10, due W Nov. 5, 2025

 page, then click on “View page source”).
 Add comments to it by filling in the

-blank comments numbers 1 through 33.
-(The first few comments are HTML comments,
+Note that the first few comments are HTML comments,

 not JavaScript comments, and are bracketed according